isb-cgc/readthedocs/docs/source/sections/controlled-access/Controlled-data-Interactive.rst

 -----------------------------------------------

 This section shows you how to associate your Google identity to your NIH or eRA identity through the Web App.
 (Your NIH/eRA identity is the one associated with dbGaP, authorizing you to work with controlled data.)
 This is a necessary step for gaining access to controlled data.
 When you are done, you'll be able to access controlled data via your personal user credentials.
-If you are looking to access controlled data via a service account, this is a prerequisite step.

 At the bottom of this section, there are also instructions for pinning the ISB-CGC controlled access BigQuery project "isb-cgc-cbq" to your Google BigQuery Console.